 These are the perfect side dish for fall and winter.
-They also would make a great addition to any holiday dinner.
+They would also make a great addition to any holiday meal.
 They are just screaming Christmas dinner with the red and green colors, don’t you think?

 - 1/2 cup finely chopped yellow onion